 Start Your Path to a Life-Changing Profession in Health Care

-There's never been a better time to expand your expertise in health care with a focused master’s degree.
-All six of the graduate-level programs at Nova Southeastern University’s College of Osteopathic Medicine are designed to provide you cutting-edge training on a timeline that fits your life.
+There's never been a better time to expand your expertise in health care with a focused master’s or doctoral degree.
+All of the graduate-level programs at Nova Southeastern University’s Kiran C. Patel College of Osteopathic Medicine are designed to provide you cutting-edge training on a timeline that fits your life.

 Each program has different application processes and requirements; read on to learn more about each and start your application.